cognusion/go-jar/docs/godoc.md

     RemoveHeaders []string
     // ConsistentHashing is mutually exclusive to Sticky, and enables automatic distributions ConsistentHashing bool
-    // ConsistentHashSource is one of "header", "cookie", or "request".
+    // ConsistentHashSources is a list of "header", "cookie", or "request".
     // For "header" and "cookie", it is paired with ConsistentHashName to choose which key from those maps is used.
     // For "request" it is paired with ConsistentHashName to choose from one of "remoteaddr", "host", and "url".
-    ConsistentHashSource string
+    // ConsistentHashSources ***must be balanced with ConsistentHashNames***.
+    ConsistentHashSources []string
-    // ConsistentHashName sets the request part, header, or cookie name to pull the value from ConsistentHashName string
+    // ConsistentHashNames is a list that sets the request part, header, or cookie name to pull the value from.
+    // ConsistentHashSources ***must be balanced with ConsistentHashSources***.
+    ConsistentHashNames []string
     // Sticky is mutually exclusive to ConsistentHashing, and enables cookie-based session routing Sticky bool
     // StickyCookieName overrides the name of the cookie used to handle sticky sessions